Publish in Peer Community Journal

 Governance of Peer Community Journal

 The journal has an executive board.
 Its members manage the logistics, funding, administrative aspects and promotion of the journal.
-The members of the executive board are the members of the board of the PCI Association that publishes the journal.
+The members of the executive board are the members of the board of the PCI organisation that publishes the journal.

 Originality of Peer Community Journal